CivicActions/agile-ms/README.md

 ## How to Report Bugs

-To report a bug against this prototype, please enter a GitHub issue:
+To report a bug against this prototype, please enter a new GitHub issue: https://github.com/CivicActions/agile-ms/issues